Presbyterian Church

-The first Presbyterian Church in Limerick was built in 1817 to accommodate the increasing Presbyterian congregation in the city is hidden away down a little alley and is very difficult to photograph.
+This Presbyterian Church in Limerick was built in 1817 to accommodate the increasing Presbyterian congregation in the city.

 Limerick Evening Post 15 January 1830: